nnethercote/perf-book/src/build-configuration.md

 ```text
 Finished dev [unoptimized + debuginfo] target(s) in 29.80s
 ```
-The `[unoptimized + debuginfo]` indicates that a debug build has been produced.
+The `[unoptimized + debuginfo]` indicates that a dev build has been produced.
-The compiled code will be placed in the `target/debug/` directory. `cargo run` will run the debug build.
+The compiled code will be placed in the `target/debug/` directory. `cargo run` will run the dev build.

-Release builds are more optimized than debug builds.
+Release builds are more optimized than dev builds.
 They also omit some checks, such as debug assertions and integer overflow checks.
 Produce one with `cargo build --release`, `cargo run --release`, or `rustc -O`.
 (Alternatively, `rustc` has multiple other options for optimized builds, such as `-C opt-level`.)
-This will typically take longer than a debug build because of the additional optimizations.
+This will typically take longer than a dev build because of the additional optimizations.

 Consider the following final line of output from a `cargo build --release` run.
 ```text